Latest News

 Deadly Lancer (Ex)

-At 1st level, a poledancer has learned the technique of utilizing the impact of her jump attacks to devastate her enemies.
-She is granted an extra amount of damage on specific types of attacks (see below) made equal to 1d6 + an additional 1d6 for every two poledancer levels attained after 1st.
-Any additional damage gained from this ability is not multiplied on a critical hit or any class feature that multiplies damage.
-The poledancer benefits from Deadly Lancer damage when making the following types of attacks with a melee weapon:
+At 1st level, the poledancer hones the art of leveraging the impact of her jump attacks to devastate foes.
+The poledancer adds a bonus amount of damage equal to 1d6 + an additional 1d6 for every two dancer levels gained beyond 1st when performing a long jump attack, a high jump attack, or a dive attack with a melee weapon (see below).
+Additional damage gained from this ability is not multiplied on a critical hit or any class feature that multiplies damage.

-High Jump Attack: After traveling at least 10 feet during a high jump (whether as part of a charge attack, or move action) towards a target she successfully hits with an attack, the poledancer deals normal damage + her Deadly Lancer damage to that target.
-Additionally, for every 10 feet of altitude the poledancer achieves with her high jump, she may move an additional 5 feet horizontally from her starting location (simulating a diagonal high jump) towards a target that she would be able to attack.
+High Jump Attack: The poledancer makes an attack after a successful Acrobatics skill check to high jump at least 10 feet towards a target (whether as part of a charge, or move action) that possesses a higher altitude.
+Additionally, for every 10 feet of altitude she achieves with her high jump, the poledancer may move 5 feet horizontally from her starting location towards her target (simulating a diagonal jump).

-Any movement that is part of a dive attack does not provoke attacks of opportunity.
-Any distance traveled that is part of a dive attack does not contribute to the poledancer’s maximum jump distance.
+Any movement that is part of a dive attack does not provoke attacks of opportunity, and any distance traveled that is part of a dive attack does not contribute to the poledancer’s maximum jump distance.

 This ability replaces fleet.